Caring for Your Own Dead

 3) Isn't it messy?
 No. There's no need to spend thousands of dollars over the possibility of leaking bodily fluids.
 If it happens, it's minimal.
 What worked before death for that works after death as well.

 4) Doesn't a body need to be embalmed?
-No. The law only requires one of 4 options begin within 24 hrs: cremation, burial, or refrigeration.
-Even though dispositioners (you and me) are not subject to Licensure Rules, keeping a body 40 degrees F or just below, is ideal.
+No. The law stipulates that one of 3 other options begin within 24 hrs: cremation, burial, or refrigeration

 5) Isn't it immodest?
 No. If you took care of your loved one’s needs in a modest way BEFORE death, you certainly know how to do so after death too.
 There's no cause for immodesty.

 6) Am I equipped?
 Yes.
-If you have pall bearers AND own, can rent, or borrow a van, truck, or SUV then you can transport a body (even across state lines).
-If you know how to conduct a meeting, then you have the skills to run a funeral, memorial or graveside ceremony.
+If you a) have pall bearers b) own, can rent, or borrow a van, truck, or suv, c) and acquire the proper paperwork, you can transport a body (even across state lines).
+Plus if you know how to conduct a meeting, then you even have the skills to host a funeral, memorial or graveside ceremony.

 7) Isn't it complex?
 No. If you read our step-by-step instructions you'll see that with determination and love you can do this!